JDk 17

 Increase security.

-The new features you should use on a daily basis are described bellow.
+The new features you should use on a daily basis are described below.
 They will impact the appearance and legibility of your source code.

 Algebraic Types